TellinaTool/nl2bash/README.md

       <td>XX</td>
    </tr>
 </table>

-The Bash commands consist of a diverse set of Bash utilities and flags: 102 unique utilities, 206 unique flags and 15 reserved tokens.

 The distribution of the top 50 most frequent Bash utilities in the corpus is illustrated in the following diagram.